-Handball is clearly holding the ball with one hand and hitting it with the other hand.
+Handball is clearly holding the ball in one hand and striking it with the clenched fist of the other hand.

 Holding the Ball - A player shall be deemed to be holding the ball if he retains possession of it while being firmly held by an opponent.